 Marcio Bahia.
-Associate Teaching Professor, Romance Languages and Literatures.
+Associate Teaching Professor, Romance Languages and Literatures; Associate Director of Undergraduate Studies in the Department of Romance Languages and Literatures.
 Bachelor of Arts, Federal Univ of Minas Gerais, 2001; Master of Arts, University of Ottawa, 2004; Doctor of Philosophy, ibid., 2011 (2016)